near/docs/docs/develop/contracts/js/quickstart.md

 ```bash
 export JS_CONTRACT="dev-1653584404106-63749024395789"
 ```
 You'll now initialize the contract such that the default greeting is set.
-If you try to interact with the contract before it's initialized, you'll be thrown an error saying "Contract state is empty".
+If you try to interact with the contract before it's initialized, you'll get an error saying "Contract state is empty".

 ```bash
 near js call $JS_CONTRACT init --accountId $JS_CONTRACT --deposit 0.1
 ```

-Once the contract is initialized, you can view the current greeting by performing a view call:
+Once the contract is initialized, you can view the current greeting by performing a `view` call:

 ```bash
 near js view $JS_CONTRACT get_greeting